JaPrad/GamifyingEdu/simulations/physics/mechanics/vectors/projectile-motion/tank-shooter/docs/main.md

 ## Instructions

 - Use the button on top left to play/pause.
-Feel free to puse whenever you need time for calculations
+Feel free to pause whenever you need time for calculations

 - The green `Control Panel` on the left shows you your gun details & controls.

 - Use the blue coloured `Change` text on the control panel to change firing velocity.
 Use the slider to change gun angle.

-- Use the `Fire` button to fire you shell, when ready.
+- Use the `Fire` button to fire your shell when ready.
+It moves really fast so don't be surprised if you don't notice it the first time!

 - The red coloured `Enemy Distance` panel keeps a tab of how far the tank is from you.
-If the tanks come too close, your gun will be destroyed/
+If the tanks come too close, your gun will be destroyed.

 - The score is shown in the top right

 ## Scoring

-- \+ 40 for successful shots destryoing enemy tanks
+- \+ 40 for successful shots destroying enemy tanks

 - \- 10 for unsucessful shots which waste your shells